Skip to content

 who died 10th November 1930 Aged 83 years

-Grave of William McConnell, Bangor Abbey
+Gravestone of William McConnell 7 August 1889, Bangor Abbey

 Death Certificate of Elizabeth McConnell (McCann) 14 October 1910